-The plan has a Formulary (List of Covered Drugs).
+The plan has a List of Covered Drugs (Formulary).
 We call it the "Drug List" for short.
 It tells which Part D prescription drugs are covered under the Part D benefit included in SilverScript.
 The prescription drugs on this list are selected by the plan with the help of a team of doctors and pharmacists.
 The list must meet requirements set by Medicare.
-Medicare has approved the SilverScript Drug List.
+Medicare has approved the SilverScript "Drug List."

-The Drug List also tells you if there are any rules that restrict coverage for your drugs.
+The "Drug List" also tells you if there are any rules that restrict coverage for your drugs.

-We will provide you a copy of the Drug List.
-The Drug List we provide to you includes information for the covered drugs that are most commonly used by our members.
-However, we cover additional drugs that are not included in the provided Drug List.
-If one of your drugs is not listed in the Drug List, you should contact Customer Care to find out if we cover it.
+We will provide you a copy of the "Drug List."
 To get the most complete and current information about which drugs are covered, you can call Customer Care.
 We will also continue to update our online drug pricing tool as scheduled and provide other required information to reflect drug changes.